 - A hero takes risks.
 What risk are you taking?

 - In choosing your product, your customer decides to take on the challenge to adopt your new technology and conquer their anxiety, their fear, their doubts, and anything else getting in their way to a better life.
 These are just a few of the emotional risks that they’re accepting to take.

 - At the end of the story, the hero wins (Ok, almost always wins…).
 That’s when she gets the prize: the value proposition, aka the better life that you will deliver thanks to your solution.
 In the case above, that would be no more snoring, better sleep, better health, etc.

-I am grateful for having you as the hero of the change I am suggesting with the use of storytelling as a new framework for greater strategic thinking, more progress and more prosperous businesses.
+I am grateful for having you as the hero of the change that I am suggesting.
+Use story as a new framework for greater strategic thinking and greater businesses.